Email Marketing for Small Business: The No-BS Guide to Picking the Right Platform

 Pricing: Free for up to 1,000 subscribers and 12,000 monthly emails.
 Growing Business plan starts at $9/month for 1,000 subscribers with unlimited sends.
 Advanced plan at $18/month adds features like smart sending and custom HTML.

-- Dynamic content blocks let you personalize emails based on subscriber data
+- Dynamic content blocks let you personalize by subscriber data without writing conditional logic by hand

 AWeber - Reliable Veteran, But Showing Its Age